mohammad59630/office_dashboard_milestone2/README.md

 The page uses the D3.js library with the DC.js and crossfilter.js libraries to present the data via a series of pie charts, bar/row charts, and line charts, all designed to convey the maximum amount of information in the simplest and cleanest way possible.

-Finally, the page allows the user to view the individual super-heroes via a dropdown list which allows you to see the remaining heroes after filters have been applied, or to pick out an individual hero and see just their data separate to the rest.
+Finally, the page allows the user to view the individual jobTitles via a dropdown list which allows you to see the remaining jobTitle after filters have been applied, or to pick out an individual job and see just their data separate to the rest.

 The current deployed version can be found at https://github.com/ahsin59/office_dashboard_milestone2